Fujifilm X30 versus Fujifilm X70

 Both the X30 and the X70 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X30 replaced the earlier Fujifilm X20, while the X70 does not have a direct predecessor.

 So what conclusions can be drawn?
-Is the Fujifilm X30 better than the Fujifilm X70 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Fujifilm X30 and the Fujifilm X30?
+A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.